Lando Norris: Endurance racing

 Norris (third from left) debuted in endurance racing at the 2018 24 Hours of Daytona, leading several laps.

-Norris made his endurance racing debut in 2018, joining United Autosports for the 24 Hours of Daytona in the IMSA SportsCar Championship, alongside Fernando Alonso and Phil Hanson in the #23 Ligier JS P217.
+Norris made his endurance racing debut in 2018, joining United Autosports for the 24 Hours of Daytona in the IMSA SportsCar Championship, alongside Fernando Alonso and Phil Hanson in the No. 23 Ligier JS P217.
 They finished thirteenth in the premier Prototype class and thirty-eighth overall, rising to sixth early in the race before encountering brake and throttle issues; following the race, Alonso hailed Norris's "impressive speed", further acclaiming his teamwork, preparation, and focus.
-Norris had brought the #23 to the lead in wet conditions prior to his first pit stop.
+Norris had brought the No. 23 to the lead in wet conditions prior to his first pit stop.